laget-se/react-gettext-parser/README.md

 #### `output`

 The destination path for the .pot file.
+If omitted, the .pot output will be logged to the console.

 #### `componentPropsMap`